tercasaskova311/podcast-recommendation-platform/README.md

 # Podcast Analytics & Recommendation Platform

-This project builds an end-to-end data pipeline to recommend podcast episodes to users based on their interactions and preferences.
+This project builds an end-to-end data pipeline to recommend podcast episodes to users based on their interactions and also podcasts content.
 The workflow includes:

 - Downloading new podcast episodes
 - Analyzing transcripts
 - Tracking user behavior (events)
 - Training recommendation models
-- Delivering real-time personalized content
+- Delivering real-time personalized recommendation for a podcasts episode

 ---
 ## Project Structure